DUI

 If you are stopped and suspected of a DUI but refuse to take a breathalyzer or chemical test, you will be subject to penalties associated with the highest blood alcohol level.

-Do I Need a Lawyer To Handle a DUI Case in Pennsylvania?
+Do You Need a Lawyer To Handle a DUI Case in Pennsylvania?

 As you can see, there are several variables with DUIs—each with different consequences.